Principles of Excellence

-Tutorial assistance may be paid to eligible veterans enrolled at least half-time and receiving benefits under Chapters 30, 31, 33, 35, and 1606.
+Tutorial assistance may be paid to eligible students enrolled at least half-time and receiving benefits under Chapters 30, 31, 33, 35, and 1606.
 (Note: Loyola does not participate in VEAP, Chapter 32.)
 Tutorial assistance aids the student in defraying tutorial expenses and will be paid to reimburse reasonable charges by a tutor.
 To qualify, students must have a weakness in a subject for which the professor deems tutoring necessary.
 The maximum benefit is $1,200.
 A charge to entitlement will be made for assistance received in excess of $600 by Chapters 30 and 1606.
 There is no entitlement charge under Chapters 33 or 35

-A veteran may be eligible for Chapter 31 benefits if he/she incurred or aggravated a service-connected disability on or after September 16, 1940, which entitles them to DVA disability compensation, and who is in need of vocational rehabilitation because his/her disability creates an employment handicap.
+A Veteran may be eligible for Chapter 31 benefits if they incurred or aggravated a service-connected disability on or after September 16, 1940, which entitles them to DVA disability compensation, and who is in need of vocational rehabilitation because their disability creates an employment handicap.
 Under Chapter 31, the DVA pays the cost of tuition, fees, books, equipment, and supplies.
-The veteran also receives a monthly subsistence allowance.
+The Veteran also receives a monthly subsistence allowance.

 DVA Work-Study Program

 Veterans and Reservists enrolled 3/4 time or more and training under Chapters 30, 31, 33, 35, and 1606 and Section 903 may be eligible for employment on a part-time basis.
 (Note: Loyola does not participate in VEAP, Chapter 32.)
 The DVA will pay an allowance equal to the prevailing federal or state minimum wage, whichever is higher.
 The Veterans Services Office has a limited number of positions that are periodically available.
 For more information, visit the VBA website.